Equinor and RWE to build hydrogen supply chain for German power plants | Headlines

 Equinor and RWE to build hydrogen supply chain for German power plants

-Equinor and RWE said on Thursday they planned to develop an industrial value chain for the production and use of low-carbon hydrogen, allowing Germany to reduce its reliance on coal power and thus cut CO2 emissions.
+Equinor and RWE said on Thursday they plan to develop a supply chain for low-carbon hydrogen, allowing Germany to cut its reliance on coal power and thus its CO2 emissions.

+It could transport 4 million tonnes of hydrogen per year, he said, equivalent to 135 terawatt hours of energy, similar to total Norwegian hydropower production.
+"So it's a massive amount of energy that can go through this pipeline," he said.
+"That also creates the infrastructure between Norway and Germany, where hydrogen from renewables can be added over time because this kind of infrastructure has a long lifetime."

+The project will initially supply so-called "blue" hydrogen made from gas.
+This will be subject to carbon capture and storage, which Equinor and RWE said in a joint statement would bury more than 95% of the associated emissions.
+Longer term, the companies aim to produce "green" hydrogen from renewable sources, such as offshore wind turbines, thus cutting emissions further.

 The partnership reflects Germany's efforts to diversify away from Russian gas, supplies of which have stopped in the wake of the Ukraine war, something that has proved tricky as gas-producing nations have limited scope to ramp up production.
-During a visit to Norway by German Chancellor Olaf Scholz last August, aimed at extracting more commitments of what is now Germany's biggest gas supplier, Norway's Prime Minister Jonas Gahr Stoere said the country's deliveries were at a maximum.

-So-called "blue" hydrogen made from gas will be subject to carbon capture and storage, thus burying more than 95% of the associated emissions, Equinor and RWE said in a joint statement.
-Longer-term, the companies aim to produce "green" hydrogen from renewable sources, such as offshore wind turbines, thus cutting emissions further.
+Norway has since last year overtaken Russia as Europe's biggest gas supplier, with state-controlled Equinor the top exporter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)